Skip to Content

 Secondary Teaching (24 credits)

-• Focus: Preparing to teach middle and high school students
+• Focus: Preparing to teach secondary school students

 • Core courses in adolescent development, curriculum planning, and supporting diverse learners